ibbles/LearningUnrealEngine/DetailsCustomization.md

 When a Details Panel for a type for which a `CustomClassLayout` has been registered is opened in Unreal Editor the editor will call the corresponding `CustomizeDetails` member function.
 `CustomizeDetails` is only called once per selection change.
-This means that any dynamic updates must be handled either with Properties or Attributes.
+This means that any dynamic updates must be handled either with Properties, Attributes, or `DetailBuilder.ForceRefreshDetails()`.
 More on these below.

 ## Categories